DUTIES AND RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 - Appoint other contractors, as required;

-- Ensure adequate insurance to protect the company, its directors and its shareholders
+- Ensure adequate insurance to protect the company & its directors.

 - Undertake succession planning to ensure that there are sufficient people of suitable quality ready and willing to serve as directors;

-- Provide up to date information for shareholders, communicate with them at regular intervals, and give them opportunities to influence the way the company is run.
+- Provide up to date information for company members & property owners, communicate with them at regular intervals, and give them opportunities to influence the way the company is run.

 The 2006 Companies Act codified directors’ duties by introducing a statutory statement of duties that replaced many existing common law and equitable rules.
 Chapter 2 of Part 10 of the Act contains the provisions on the general duties of directors.
 These are as follows: